Zelaron/Sprecher-Network/README.md

 # Sprecher Networks

 A PyTorch implementation of **Sprecher Networks (SNs)**, a neural architecture inspired by David Sprecher's 1965 constructive proof of the Kolmogorov-Arnold representation theorem.
-This implementation accompanies the paper *"Sprecher Networks: A Parameter-Efficient Architecture Inspired by the Kolmogorov-Arnold-Sprecher Theorem"* by Hägg, Kohn, Marchetti, and Shapiro.
+This implementation accompanies the paper *"Sprecher Networks: A Parameter-Efficient Kolmogorov-Arnold Architecture"* by Hägg, Kohn, Marchetti, and Shapiro.

 ## Overview